 This course is designed to update OSH representatives within the Department of Education and confirm the functions of an OSH representative in promoting the safety of health of those they represent.
 It will provide you with updated information around OSH legislation specific to educational settings.

-If you attended an introductory course prior to 2012 it is recommended that you attend the five-day introductory course.
+If you attended an introductory course prior to 2015 it is recommended that you repeat the five-day introductory course.

 Information on eligibility and expenses for this course can be downloaded at OSH Training Course Information 2019